 Elements 2.1 to 2.9 below can also be presented using a single page Business Model Canvas (available at https://artes.esa.int/documents).

-The supporting spreadsheet (“C&G Space Segment – Financial Forecast Workbook”) can be downloaded as well.
+The supporting spreadsheet (“C&G Space Segment and System – Financial Forecast Workbook”, or “C&G Ground Segment and Applications – Financial Forecast Workbook”) can be downloaded from the same location.

 Assuming favourable feedback on your outline proposal by the Agency, the business plan provided here in the outline proposal should be carried forward to form part of your associated Full Proposal (with updated information, as appropriate).

+It is not mandatory to complete Sections 2.2, 2.3, 2.4, 2.6, 2.7, 2.10 and 2.11 below if it is proposed to develop a product with a “confirmed business case”.
+See section 1.9 for more information.

 Customer Segments